Modeling of point charges with distributions, regularizations, and generalized functions: Abstract

 \section{Abstract}

-We apply Colombeau-type regularization to the electromagnetic field of a point-charge and show how the Li\'{e}nard-Wiechert potential can be derived from a generalized function based on the geometry of Minkowski space.
-Furthermore, for a charged particle in its rest frame, we discuss the electric monopole, magnetic dipole, electron singularity, and self-energy.
+We apply regularization and generalized function techniques to the classical electromagnetic field of a point-charge, following, extending and correcting a strategy by the physicist A.\ Gsponer (\cite{GEJPCorr}-\cite{GsponerCTED}).
+We show how the Li\'{e}nard-Wiechert potential emerges essentially from the basic geometry of Minkowski space, namely by action of the d'Alembertian on a generating vector field, which is defined via a spacetime interval between an observer and the point-charge at retarded proper time.
+Furthermore, for a charged particle in its rest frame, we discuss generalized functions aspects of the electric monopole, magnetic dipole, electron singularity, and self-energy, where infinitely large generalized numbers occur whose concrete representations can be applied in field renormalization.